banner

 16. URLScan.io[17]#

-Visualizes the loading resources and script behaviors of URLs, a powerful tool for phishing website analysis.
+Visualizes the loading resources and script behaviors of URLs, a powerful tool for analyzing phishing websites.

 17. PublicWWW.com[18]#

-Searches web pages based on HTML snippets, capable of finding websites that have embedded specific code.
+Searches web pages based on HTML snippets, capable of identifying websites that have embedded specific code.

 18. FullHunt.io[19]#

-A real-time attack surface discovery tool that can be used for asset assessment from red team and blue team perspectives.
+A real-time attack surface discovery tool, useful for asset assessment from both red team and blue team perspectives.

 19. SOCRadar.io[20]#